MightyPork/TinyFrame/README.md

 Frames can be protected by a checksum (~XOR, CRC16 or CRC32) and contain a unique ID field which can be used for chaining related messages.
-The highest bit of the generated IDs is different for each peer to avoid collisions.
+The highest bit of the generated IDs is different in each peer to avoid collisions.
-Peers are functionally equivalent and can send messages to each other (the names "master" and "slave" are used only for convenience).
+Peers are functionally equivalent and can send messages to each other (the names "master" and "slave" are used only for convenience and have special meaning in the demos).

 The library lets you register listeners (callback functions) to wait for (1) any frame, (2) a particular frame Type, or (3) a specific message ID.
-This lets you easily implement asynchronous communication.
+This  high-level API lets you easily implement various async communication patterns.

 ## Frame structure